 We recognise that emotional, family, financial and spiritual worries might just be as important to you as physical problems.

-If you need on-going support through a specialist palliative care team on discharge from hospital, a referral to Severn Hospice will be discussed with you.
+If you need on-going support through a specialist palliative care team on discharge from hospital, a referral to Severn Hospice, or your local hospice, will be discussed with you.

 Aims of the service